AILabUSiena/NeuralNetworksForBeginners/README.md

 Author = {Francesco Giannini and Vincenzo Laveglia and Alessandro Rossi and Dario Zanca and Andrea Zugarini},

 Title = {Neural Networks for Beginners.
-A fast implemention in Matlab, Torch, TensorFlow},
+A fast implementation in Matlab, Torch, TensorFlow},

 Year = {2017},